mlab817/faqs/src/national-convergence-initiative/where-does-nci-srd-get-funding.md

 ---
  title: Where does NCI-SRD get funding?

-tags: ["ncisrd","get","funding"]

  ---

-### National Convergence Initiative
+## National Convergence Initiative

-## Where does NCI-SRD get funding?
+# Where does NCI-SRD get funding?

  - NCI-SRD as a government strategy (and not program), does not have a dedicated budget but utilizes existing funds of the programs  of the four (4) Departments.
 Accomplishments, both physical and financial targets, are based on attribution.